gwsystems/aWsm/README.md

 We believe that aWsm is one of the best options for ahead-of-time compilation for Wasm execution outside of the browser.

+If you want to learn more about aWsm, see the [design](doc/design.md), or the [publication](https://www2.seas.gwu.edu/~gparmer/publications/emsoft20wasm.pdf).

 # Performance

 Give us a little time, we'll post benchmarks here!